 Figure 3.7: Regression of SON mean Total Column Ozone anomalies (shaded, Dobson Units) with the (a) 0º and (b) 90º phases of the cEOF1 for the 1979 – 2019 period.
 On contours, the mean zonal anomaly of Total Column Ozone (negative contours in dashed lines, Dobson Units).
 Areas marked with dots have p-values smaller than 0.01 adjusted for False Detection Rate.

-The regression maps of TOC anomalies upon cEOF1 (Fig. 3.7) show zonal wave 1 patterns associated with both components of cEOF1.
+The regression maps of TCO anomalies upon cEOF1 (Fig. 3.7) show zonal wave 1 patterns associated with both components of cEOF1.
 The climatological position of the springtime Ozone minimum (ozone hole) is outside the South Pole and towards the Weddell Sea (e.g. Grytsai 2011).
 Thus, the 0º cEOF1 regression field (Figure 3.7a) coincides with the climatological position of the ozone hole, while it is 90° out of phase for the 90º cEOF1.
-The temporal correlation between the amplitudes of TOC planetary wave 1 and the amplitude of cEOF1 is 0.79 (CI: 0.63 – 0.88), while the correlation between their phases is -0.85 (CI: -0.92 – -0.74).
+The temporal correlation between the amplitudes of TCO planetary wave 1 and the amplitude of cEOF1 is 0.79 (CI: 0.63 – 0.88), while the correlation between their phases is -0.85 (CI: -0.92 – -0.74).
 Consequently, cEOF1 is strongly related with the SH ozone variability.

 3.3 PSA